craig8196/the-river-protocol/README.md

 * Based on UDP and has associated limitations
 * If you're going to complain detail the problem thoroughly and have a solution ready if possible

+## Contributing
+See TODO list below or any TODOs in the project.
+If you see something that needs improvement create a ticket.
+TODO items are added in the moment of coding when an issue is thought of.

+## TODOs
+* [x] Go back to state machine setup (much easier to navigate and reason about).
+* [x] Should I just use ranges and a bitmap for window validation and packet replay protection??
+Yes.
+* [ ]
+* [ ]
+* [ ] If sequence gets out of range, or too high, the connection should be reset.
+* [ ] Ensure that all event emissions are documented and consitant.
+* [ ] Determine invalid values for the source address in UDP packets
+* [ ] Determine invalid values for the source port address in UDP packets (&lt; 1024?)
+* [ ] Estimate minimum packet size for the protocol to work (maybe if OPEN works, then protocol works)

 ## Features